MA Sociology Syllabus 2025: Subjects, Topics & Semester-Wise

 Methodology of Sociological Research

-Under the MA Sociology Syllabus, this specialised subject emphasizes on qualitative research to instil a practical approach in the theoretical module.
+Under the Sociology Syllabus, this specialised subject emphasizes on qualitative research to instil a practical approach in the theoretical module.
 Students are taught various research techniques and methodologies and their practical applications.
 This is an integral part of the course enabling the students to explore a career in research.

 Social and Political Change Order